runpod/docs/docs/instant-clusters/slurm.md

 ## Step 5: Install SLURM on each Pod

-Now run the installation script on each Pod.
+Now run the installation script on each Pod:

 ```bash
 ./install.sh "[MUNGE_SECRET_KEY]" [HOSTNAME_PRIMARY] [HOSTNAME_SECONDARY] `10.65.0.2` `10.65.0.3`